Skip to main content

 Emu Oil Uses and Benefits

-Emu oil is made from the fatty tissue of the flightless bird called the Emu.
+Derived from the fat of the emu, a native Australian flightless bird, Emu Oil has been a staple in Aboriginal Australian culture for nearly 40,000 years.
+Historically used for its healing properties, the oil is obtained from the thick fat on the emu's back.
 Due to emu oil’s ability to penetrate the skin and tissue of the body, emu oil can be used to reduce inflammation in a variety of health conditions1.

 Beyond anti-inflammatory properties, emu oil has many benefits that make it a desirable addition to your health.
 Used topically or by mouth, emu oil is safe to use to support your health1,2.